 - Articles

-Reichenberger, A. (2025).
+Reichenberger, A. (2026).
 “The Matilda Wikipedia Effect: Digital Gendered Spaces in the History of Philosophy and Science.”
-In: Lisa Brunner, Tanja Eigner-Grassmugg, Sarah Seinitzer, eds.
+In: Lisa Brunner, Tanja Eigner-Grassmugg, and Sarah Seinitzer (eds.).
 Making Women Visible in Philosophy and History of Science.
-Freiburg i.B.: Herder WBG. (to appear)
+Freiburg i.B.: Herder WBG. (forthcoming)

 Reichenberger, A. (2025).
 “From Quantum Physics to Ethics: Grete Hermann on Heisenberg’s Cut.”
-In: Patrick Charbonneau, Michelle Frank, Margriet van der Heijden, Daniela Monaldi, eds.
+In: Patrick Charbonneau, Michelle Frank, Margriet van der Heijden, Daniela Monaldi (eds.).
 Women in the History of Quantum Physics.
 Beyond Knabenphysik.
 Cambridge: Cambridge University Press, 309–336.
+[Link]

 Reichenberger, A. (2025).
 “Simplicity.
 A Sideways Look at Hilbert’s 24th Problem.”
 In: Elena Ficara, Anna-Sophie Heinemann, Julia Franke-Reddig, and Andrea Reichenberger, eds.
 Rethinking the History and Philosophy of Logic, Mathematics, and Exact Sciences.
-College Publications, London, 333–348. (in press)
+College Publications, London, 333–348.
+[Link]

 Reichenberger, A. (2022).
 “Der Matilda-Effekt in der Philosophiegeschichte der Mathematik.
 Beispiele, Herausforderungen und Perspektiven.”
 In: Renate Motzer und Andrea Blunck, Hgg.: Mathematik und Gender: Berichte und Beiträge des Arbeitskreises Frauen und Mathematik, Bd.
 7. Berlin: Franzbecker, 42–58.
 PDF